odoo/documentation/crm/leads/generate/manual.rst

 =======================

 By default, the lead stage is not activated in Odoo CRM.
-To activate it, go to :menuselection:`Configuration --> Settings`, select the option ""use leads if…** as shown below and click on **Apply**.
+To activate it, go to :menuselection:`Sales --> Configuration --> Settings`, select the option ""use leads if…** as shown below and click on **Apply**.

 .. image:: ./media/manual01.jpg